telerik/xamarin-forms-docs/controls/listview/features/listview-features-load-on-demand.md

 Alternatively you can request items only explicitely when pressing the load more button rendered at the end of the loaded items.

 ###Define the listview in xaml with manual loading mode
+We use the following snippet:
 <snippet id='sdk-lv-lod-manual-event-xaml'/>

 We would also need to define the listview namespace
 [TODO]: add listview namesapce

 ###Add the code to load the data in the LoadOnDemand event
+We use the following snippet:
 <snippet id='sdk-lv-lod-manual-event-cs'/>

 ## Loading mode with collection